 Products pre-blended with linseed and tung oil are available on the market.
 However, you can also blend your own oils to give you that personalized finish.
 To go about blending your hand-rubbed oil product, take one part of oil (boiled linseed or tung), one part of polyurethane, and one part of mineral spirits, creating a 1:1:1 mixing ratio.

 What You Need to Do When Applying a Sealant to Your Wooden Surface

 - After sanding and cleaning your dark-grained wood surface, you can then apply the wood sealant by using a soft bristle paintbrush.
 However, if you are going to waterproof a light-grained wood like ash or pine, then we suggest you bypass this method and follow one of the methods below.
 This is because hand-rubbed oils are likely to go yellow with time.

-- Allow the oil to soak into the wood surface, if you still see any dry patches apply another coat.
+- Allow the oil to soak into the wood surface.
+If you see any remaining dry patches then apply another coat.

-- Next, use a dry, clean cloth and remove all the excess oil and rub the surface well.
+- Next, use a dry, clean cloth to remove all the excess oil and rub the surface well.

 - Let the wood stand until the oil is completely dry, which can take a few hours or last overnight.
 This is subject to the amount of oil in your mixture.

 - Using fine-grit sandpaper, lightly sand the surface.

 - You can repeat the above process with extra coats until you are satisfied with the result.

 Once you have mastered the art of oil-rubbed blends, you can start to experiment with your formula.
 For example, if you need a thicker product, you can use less mineral spirits.
 If you need more time to work with the product before it starts to dry, use less polyurethane.
 On the other hand, you can add extra polyurethane to give a shinier, smoother finish, which also dries much faster.
 In this way, you can create numerous types of blends to give you the finish you desire.